SnowyMouse/invader/CONTRIBUTING.md

 For all new bug reports, ensure your issue has enough information for us to reproduce the bug:
-- You must specify the version of Invader that your bug report applies to (e.g. `Invader 0.21.3.r1153.179f7d4`).
+- You must specify the version of Invader that your bug report applies to (e.g., `Invader 0.21.3.r1153.179f7d4`).
 If you are unsure about this, use `invader-build -i` to get this string.
+- You must specify any necessary steps for reproducing your bug.
 - You must specify the version of the game required to reproduce the bug, if necessary.
 Use univocal names such as "Custom Edition" or "Retail" and avoid ambiguous names such as "CE" and "PC" when doing this.
-- You must include any and all relevant files that cause the bug, unless these files came with the original game OR Halo Editing Kit (again, specify).
+- You must include any and all relevant files that cause the bug unless these files came with the original game OR Halo Editing Kit (again, specify).
     - We recommend using formats such as .7z, .zip, .tar.xz, or .tar.zst.
       Proprietary formats such as .rar should not be used.
 You may either link